 CoxHealth, Mercy, Ozarks Community Hospital, and Jordan Valley Community Health Center are Springfield’s major health providers.

-CoxHealth is one of our two, top 100 health systems.
+CoxHealth is one of our two, top 100 health care systems.
 It includes five hospitals and a network of specialty and urgent care facilities and clinics serving 25 counties in southwest Missouri and northwest Arkansas.
 The health system continues to expand its capacity through a number of projects, including a significant patient tower expansion under way at the main Cox South campus and the completion of The Meyer Orthopedic Hospital, the area’s first dedicated orthopedic hospital.
 It also built a Children’s Miracle Network hospital for highly specialized pediatric care.

 Mercy is our second top 100 health system.
 This not-for-profit hospital ranks in America’s top 10 for patient safety.
 It is a Level I Emergency Trauma Center and burn unit.
 Recently, Mercy opened its own orthopedic hospital, and it runs a dedicated pediatric cancer center.
 The center is one of six St. Jude Children’s Hospital affiliates in the nation and includes a 10-bedroom Ronald McDonald House allowing patients’ families to stay nearby.
 In addition, Mercy has more than 50 pediatric specialists from oncologists and ophthalmologists to surgeons and neurosurgeons.